 Improvements to station will include demolition of existing narrow center platforms and construction of new platforms, installation of center fencing between the existing mainline tracks through the platform area, and installation of new pedestrian underpasses and/or signalized pedestrian at-grade crossings with pedestrian gates.
 The South San Francisco Station, currently underway, is an example of such a station project.
-Caltrain is also rehabilitating the station platforms at the Sunnyvale Station, including relocating the north pedestrian crossing to accommodate 6-car trains at the station.
+In fiscal year 2019, Caltrain completed rehabilitating the station platforms at the Sunnyvale Station, including relocating the north pedestrian crossing to accommodate 6-car trains at the station.

 The grade crossing improvement program was developed to make grade crossings in San Francisco, San Mateo and Santa Clara Counties safer for both vehicular and pedestrian traffic.
-There are several grade crossing projects currently underway including the Redwood City Grade Crossing improvements project that will upgrade safety features at Whipple Ave., Brewster Street, Main Street and Broadway.
-Caltrain is also improving safety features at 15 crossings from San Francisco through Santa Clara counties, the Santa Clara County Grade Crossing Medians that will install medians to discourage drivers from crossing over to go around down crossing gates, and traffic signal preemption at Mary Avenue in Sunnyvale to improve crossing safety.
+Grade crossing projects that were completed in the fiscal year including the Redwood City Grade Crossing improvements project that upgraded safety features at Whipple Avenue, Brewster Street, Main Street and Broadway, an improvement project to add safety features at 15 crossings from San Francisco through Santa Clara counties, and the Santa Clara County Grade Crossing Medians that installed medians to discourage drivers from crossing over to go around down crossing gates.
+Ongoing projects include traffic signal preemption at Mary and Evelyn Avenues in Sunnyvale to improve vehicle crossing safety, and, a project to make improvements to safety features at five grade crossings in the cities of San Mateo, Menlo Park and Atherton.

-Grade separation projects aim to improve safety by separating vehicle traffic from rail crossings.
+Grade Separation projects aim to improve safety by separating vehicle traffic from rail crossings.
 The San Mateo Grade Separation Project currently underway will construct grade separations at 31st, 28th, and 25th Avenues in the City of San Mateo.
-Caltrain is also working with numerous other cities to help plan, design and eventually construct grade separations at some of the busiest intersections along the rail line, including the Broadway crossing in the City of Burlingame.
+Caltrain is also working with numerous other cities to help plan, design and eventually construct grade separations at some of the busiest intersections along the rail line, including the Broadway crossing in the City of Burlingame and Rengstorff Avenue in Mountain View.